News

 Yom HaZikaron:

-In the global Hillel community, the sentiment of “the switch” is particularly resonant this year.
-College students continue to grieve the immense loss of Israeli life that occurred on October 7, pray for the return of hostages currently being held in Gaza, and face rising antisemitism on and off their campuses.
-Throughout all of these challenges, students continue to show up and bring their fullest selves to Hillel, seeking strength, wisdom, connection, ritual, and belonging with both fellow students and Hillel staff.
+In the global Hillel community, the sentiment of “the switch” is particularly resonant in light of rising antisemitism on and off their campuses.
+Throughout these challenges, students continue to show up and bring their fullest selves to Hillel, seeking strength, wisdom, connection, ritual, and belonging with fellow students and Hillel staff.
 This manifestation of strength and vulnerability is at the heart of each yamim day, and is unique in this particular moment in Jewish experience.